CAPR's blog

 George Sheetz built a career and livelihood as an engineering contractor and consultant in Northern California.
 In 2016, he began preparing for retirement and bought a vacant lot in rural El Dorado County for a small, manufactured home where he and his wife would live and raise their grandson.

-CAPR Spokane Luncheon Event
+CAPR Spokane Luncheon Event, CAPR in the News!

 GUEST SPEAKER: Pete Serrano, Attorney